MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 #endif
 ```

-Windows Phone uses a native mobile internet explorer login approach which provides a long lived SSO token which is checked and refreshed at most every 24 hours.
-This eliminates any problems with tokens or cookies expiring, so app request dialogs and graph calls will work without issue.
+Windows Phone uses a native mobile internet explorer approach.
+For login, this provides a long lived SSO token which is checked and refreshed at most every 24 hours.
+This eliminates any problems with tokens or cookies expiring, so app request dialogs (also displayed in mobile IE) and graph calls will work without issue.

-Windows 8.1 uses a traditional web view approach which we will be looking to ugprade to a native login in the future.
+Windows 8.1 uses a traditional web view approach which we will be looking to ugprade to a  in the future.

 Facebook implementations are quite game specific, however you will always need to initialize the FB client, for which you can use the Marker Metro test Faceboook app created by markermetro@live.com facebook account (see \MM Team - Administration\Logins\Facebook accounts.txt" for the password on dropbox).

 Here's an example of the basic init call:

-Note: a redirect url may need to be explicitly passed in if the default FB.Init call does not work and you get "Given URL is not allowed by the Application configuration".
-In this case, the client will need to provide a value redirectUrl via their facebook app page.
-This is at > settings > advanced > Valid OAuth redirect URIs.
-Client should provide  a value from their we can use, and it should NOT be a local address (e.g .http://localhost...) as that causes problems on Windows Store.
-It doesn't really matter what it is, just that it's a valid url.

 ```csharp
 FBWin.Init(fbInitComplete, "682783485145217", fbOnHideUnity);